SEO Competitor Analysis Tools

 - Number of backlinks gives you a very brief overview of their backlink profile.

 - Number of unique domains gives you a better picture at how many sites are linking to their site (ex.
-Are the 4,000 backlinks coming from only one website or from 4,000 different websites?)
+Are the 4,000 backlinks coming from only one website or from 4,000 different websites?).

-2. Different Types of Backlinks Checker
+2. Different Types of Backlinks

-- Forums they are participating in
+- Forums they participate in.

-- Conferences or events they are sponsoring
+- Conferences or events they are sponsoring.

 3. Link Acquisition Strategy Assessment

-- Viral content such as videos that have potential to be linked to by many
+- Viral content such as videos that have potential to be linked to by many.

-- Free tools or widgets that are shared across multiple websites
+- Free tools or widgets that are shared across multiple websites.

 Step 5: Long Term SEO Strategy Planning and Assessment